 What is epilepsy?

-Epilepsy is a disorder caused by an abnormal activity of neurons in the brain where nerve discharges occur, too.
+Epilepsy is a disorder caused by an anomalous activity of neurons in the brain where nerve discharges occur, too.
 This causes a malfunction of the motricity, perception or knowledge.

 This is often accompanied by seizures and in, some cases, loss of consciousness.